sajithnehru/notepad-plus-plus-tricks/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;Press and hold the Alt key.
    &nbsp;&nbsp;&nbsp;&nbsp;While holding the Alt key, click and drag to create a vertical selection.
 This will create a rectangular selection area.

 4b.
+Column mode editing feature to insert numbers in a column:
+- After making your selection, press Alt + C to open the "Column Editor" dialog.
+- In the "Column Editor" dialog, select "Number to Insert".
+- Set the parameters for your numbering (e.g., initial number, increase by, repeat).
+- Click "OK".

+4c.
 Individual Line Edits with Ctrl Key:
   &nbsp;&nbsp;&nbsp;&nbsp;After making the column selection, release the Alt key.
 	&nbsp;&nbsp;&nbsp;&nbsp;Press and hold the Ctrl key.